British Columbia Youth Parliament: Early years to World War II

-The first Older Boys' Parliament of British Columbia was held in January 1924.
+The first Older Boys' Parliament of British Columbia was held in January 1924, originally under the "TUXIS" moniker.
 The Premier was Walter S. Owen, who later became the Lieutenant Governor of B.C.
 (1973–1978).
 The new organization was donated its mace, which is still used today, by St. Andrews Presbyterian (now the United Church), where Owen's TUXIS group met.
+An early patron of the organization was Robert Randolph Bruce, the Lieutenant Governor of British Columbia from 1926 to 1931.

 During the Great Depression, a number of serious issues faced the OBP.
 These included lower financial resources.
 The OBP's ability to use the Legislative Chambers of the Legislative Assembly of British Columbia in the capital city of Victoria was threatened by those offended by the OBP allowing Asian members to attend.
 Before World War II, the OBP decided to experiment with holding its session outside of Victoria.
 A proposed session under this plan in New Westminster in 1937 had to be cancelled.
 Another planned experiment was to hold the OBP biannually, with regional Parliaments in alternate years.
 It is certain this practice would have continued were it not for the occurrence of World War II.